YohannesTz/always-hasbeen-time/README.md

 # Always has been
 we tell time through the famous ** It alway has been ** meme.
 I was inspired when I was scrolling over reddit and stumbled across [this](https://www.reddit.com/r/ArduinoProjects/comments/i06i30/eink_clock/) post.
+I don't think it will help anyone but its a good troll material.

 # Origin and background as explained [here](https://www.dailydot.com/unclick/always-has-been-memes/)